Elfin Lakes Winter Trail – Table of Contents

 Any snowshoers or ski tourers around Vancouver will likely be familiar with the Elfin Lakes winter trail.
-This is a personal favorite for many because of its well-marked route and spectacular views.
+This is a personal favorite for many because the route is well-marked and it provides spectacular views.

-Another draw for this hike is the ability to sleep in the heated Elfin Lakes shelter.
-That is, if you can be one of the first 33 people there to claim one of the bunks!
+Another draw for this hike is the ability to sleep in the heated Elfin Lakes shelter (details below).

-(If you are looking for the guide to the Elfin Lakes summer route – click here)
+(If you are looking for the guide to the Elfin Lakes summertime / hiking route – click here)

 Distance: 22 km